Alien Dawn

 Alien Dawn is a science fiction comedy television series which aired on Nicktoons.
-The series premiered on February 22, 2013 and supposedly ended on April 12, 2013, leaving 11 episodes unaired until TeenNick marathon aired the remaining episodes on July 27, 2014.
+The series premiered on February 22, 2013 and supposedly ended on April 12, 2013, leaving 11 episodes unaired until a TeenNick marathon aired the remaining episodes on July 27, 2014.
 The 11 remaining episodes were counted as a second season, even though production-wise the series was originally ordered as one season.

 Plot

 Alien Dawn follows the adventures of 16-year-old Cameron Turner as he races to uncover clues of a mysterious conspiracy hidden in the animated pages of a comic book series created by his missing father.